mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

 Requirements:
   - Mattermost Team Edition Helm Chart Version => 1.4.0

-To deploy Mattermost together with GitLab Helm Chart you will need to set some values in the ``values.yaml`` for the InitContainer and Environment Variables and also disable the ``MySql`` chart.
+To deploy Mattermost together with GitLab Helm Chart, you need to set some values in the ``values.yaml`` for the InitContainer and Environment Variables.
+You also need to disable the ``MySql`` chart.
 Below you can see the modified ``values.yaml``:

 .. code-block:: yaml